katanaml/sparrow/sparrow-ml/lemming/README.md

 }
 ```

-### FastAPI endpoint
+### FastAPI Endpoint for Local LLM RAG

-There is option to run local LLM RAG as API
+Sparrow enables you to run a local LLM RAG as an API using FastAPI, providing a convenient and efficient way to interact with our services.
+To set this up:

-1. Run endpoint
+1. Start the Endpoint

+Launch the endpoint by executing the following command in your terminal:

 ```
 python api.py
 ```

-2. Access endpoint docs
+2. Access the Endpoint Documentation

+You can view detailed documentation for the API by navigating to:

 ```
 http://127.0.0.1:8000/api/v1/sparrow-llm/docs
 ```

+For visual reference, a screenshot of the FastAPI endpoint

 ![FastAPI endpoint](https://github.com/katanaml/sparrow/blob/main/sparrow-ui/donut/assets/lemming_2.png)